Kansas City Spinal Cord Injury Accidents

 3. All spinal cord injury victims experience permanent, total paralysis.

 Again, every spinal cord injury is different, and every spinal cord injury survivor has a unique story and road to maximum recovery.
 While spinal cord injury survivors often suffer from a loss in mobility or sensory function, there is a wide spectrum in the levels of impairment.
+Paralysis is not necessary to have a serious spinal injury.

 4. Most spinal cord injuries are caused by sports injuries.